-Once your practitioner has completed your evaluation, he will review ED treatment options with you.
-He will consider these options in light of the history, physical, and specialized testing that has been performed, and of course what preferences you have stated.
+Once we have completed your evaluation, we will discuss ED treatment options with you.
+We will consider these options in light of your medical history, the physical and specialized testing that has been performed and, of course, what preferences you have stated.

 Oral medications include Viagra, Levitra, Cialis, and Stendra, which are all members of the class known as phosphodiesterase 5 inhibitors.

 All four of these medications have the same mechanism of action.
 When a man is sexually aroused, a messenger chemical (nitric oxide) is released.
 This causes a cascade of biochemical reactions: the blood vessels and tissues of the penis relax and dilate, allowing blood to rush in and an erection to occur.
 But there is another enzyme in the body, called PDE5, that reverses what this messenger chemical (nitric oxide) does.
 All four oral medications work by blocking the enzyme PDE5.
 It is important to note that these medications don’t make you aroused.
 They just give you a better erection when you are aroused by blocking this enzyme.

 Please note that all of these drugs are contraindicated for men who are:

 - Currently using nitrates or have Retinitis Pigmentosis

 These oral medications also should be not be taken by men with a predisposition to potentially hazardous cardiovascular events.
 These conditions include:

 - Congestive heart failure